fedek6/rollup-linaria-template/.github/README.md

 # Rollup Linaria template

+> This is the one and only full example on how to use `Linaria` with `Rollup`.
+I've spent way too much time on this 😳

 <img src="./linaria-logo@2x.png" width="150"><img src="./rollup.svg" width="50">

 This example shows how to use [Linaria](https://github.com/callstack/linaria) to build React packages.